Naveed Qamar

-Syed Naveed Qamar (سید نوید قمر; born 22 September 1955) is a Pakistani politician who has been a member of the National Assembly of Pakistan since August 2018.
-Previously, he was a member of the National Assembly between 1990 and May 2018.
+Syed Naveed Qamar (سید نوید قمر; born 22 September 1955) is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024, and previously served in this position from August 2018 till August 2023 and between 1990 and May 2018.
 He served as Minister for Defence and Minister for Finance between 2008 and 2013.

+He served as Federal Minister of commerce from April 2022 to August 2023.

 Early life and education

 Qamar was born in Karachi, Sindh on 22 September 1955 to the former Deputy Speaker of the Sindh Assembly Qamar-uz-Zaman Shah.
+His grandfather Miran Mohammad Shah was also a prominent political figure, being a Pakistan Movement activist and a contemporary of Allama Iqbal; he later served as the first Speaker of the Sindh Assembly.

 Qamar received his B.Sc (Hons) degree in Computer Science from Manchester University in 1976.
 He did his MS in Management from Northrop University in 1978 and received his MBA degree from California State University in 1979.

 Qamar is married and has three daughters and a son.

+Academic career

+For a short time, in 1988-89, Qamar served as part of Computer Science faculty at National University of Computer and Emerging Sciences (NUCES), then called FAST.
+He taught the BASIC languages to the first batch of students at FAST.

 Political career

+Early political career (1988–1990)

-Qamar began his political career by electing to the Provincial Assembly of Sindh in 1988 Pakistani general election on Pakistan Peoples Party's platform from PS-37 Hyderabad, where he served from 19 November 1988 till 6 August 1990.
+Qamar began his political career by electing to the Provincial Assembly of Sindh in the 1988 Pakistani general election on Pakistan Peoples Party's platform from PS-37 Hyderabad, where he served from 19 November 1988 till 6 August 1990.
 He held the portfolio as Provincial Minister of Sindh for Information.

+Entry to National Assembly and privatization portfolio (1990–1997)

-He was elected to the National Assembly of Pakistan in 1990 Pakistani general election on PPP ticket.
+He was elected to the National Assembly of Pakistan in the 1990 Pakistani general election on PPP ticket.

-He was re-elected to the National Assembly in 1993 Pakistani general election on PPP ticket and became chairman of the Privatisation Commission of Pakistan.
+He was re-elected to the National Assembly in the 1993 Pakistani general election on PPP ticket and became chairman of the Privatisation Commission of Pakistan.

-He was re-elected to the National Assembly in 1997 Pakistani general election on PPP ticket and was appointed as the Federal Minister for Finance and Privatisation.
+He was re-elected to the National Assembly in the 1997 Pakistani general election on PPP ticket and was appointed as the Federal Minister for Finance and Privatisation.

+Continued legislative roles (2002–2008)

-He was re-elected to the National Assembly in 2002 Pakistani general election on PPP ticket from NA-222.
+He was re-elected to the National Assembly in the 2002 Pakistani general election on PPP ticket from NA-222.

+Cabinet appointments in PPP government (2008–2013)

-He was re-elected to the National Assembly in 2008 Pakistani general election from NA-222 constituency on PPP ticket and was made Federal Minister for Privatisation with the additional portfolio of Port and Shipping.
+He was re-elected to the National Assembly in the 2008 Pakistani general election from NA-222 constituency on PPP ticket and was made Federal Minister for Privatisation with the additional portfolio of Port and Shipping.
 He also briefly held the portfolio of Federal Minister for Finance for five months in 2008.

 In August 2009, he was made Federal Minister for Petroleum & Natural Resources with additional charge of Minister for Privatisation.
 He was removed from the post of Federal Minister for Petroleum & Natural Resources and was given portfolio of Ministry of Water and Power in March 2011.
 In 2011, he was made Federal Minister for Defence.